 We utilize crude oil derivatives to hedge commodity price risk inherent in our Supply and Logistics and Transportation segments.
-Our objectives for these derivatives include hedging anticipated purchases and sales, stored inventory and basis differentials.
+Our objectives for these derivatives include hedging anticipated purchases and sales, stored inventory, basis differentials and storage capacity utilization.
 We manage these exposures with various instruments including futures, forwards, swaps and options.